Eating and drinking well (nutrition)

 Malnutrition is a serious condition that can happen when you do not get the right amount of nutrients from food and drink.

-Older adults who are malnourished have a higher chance of falling (they are 64% more likely to fall).
+Older adults who are malnourished have a higher chance of falling.
+If you are malnourished, you are 64% more likely to fall.
 People who are overweight can also become malnourished because of an unbalanced diet.

-Strength to stand comes from strong muscles and bones, and staying hydrated (drinking enough).
+Strength to stand comes from strong muscles and bones, and staying hydrated by drinking enough fluids.

 Having a healthy, well-balanced diet is more important as you get older.
 This is because you lose muscle mass (the amount of muscle in your body), which affects your strength.